jaymorelli96/jaymorelli/content/about.md

         <div class="goal-3">
 {{</html>}}
 #### Misc
+- Learn to play Golf
+- Eat at a 3-star michelin restaurant
 - Drive a Porsche GT3 in a race track
-- Go to Monza F1 Race
+- Go to Monza for the Formula 1 Italian Grand Prix

 {{<html>}}
         </div>
     </div>